griffithlab/pVACtools/README.md

 6. <b>coverage_filters</b>:
 `pvacseq coverage_filters *args*`
-Depending on the type(s) of sequencing data available, a variety of coverage and expression based filters could be used.
+Depending on the type(s) of sequencing data available, a variety of coverage and expression based filters can be installed.
 The input file should contain the predicted epitopes along with read counts appended as additional columns. <b>Please note that if specific type of sequencing data is not available, the user should enter n/a in those columns, and set appropriate flags while running the script.</b> Column order should be preserved.

    The Input file contains the following columns in tab-separated format :
    1.	chromosome_name